gsteele13/gary-misc-notebooks/Least squares.md

 For example, in this case our model is that the function is just a constant value.
 If we assume that the error is independent of the independent variable (in this case,  $x$), then what we have is a repeated set of identical measurements, and by definition the error on a single measurement is DEFINED as the variance of this set of samples, and there is no reason to manually "add" more error.
 In fact,  this is a highly  accurate way of DETERMINING your error.

-For  datasets  with a reasonable number of samples (more than 10?), **it is FAR BETTER** to let curve_fit determine the variance for you (by leaving `absolute_sigma=False`) than manually feeding it an error the you estimate in some other way, because this  possibly  incorrect information you give it could cause it to determine an incorrect value for the variance of your samples.
+For  datasets  with a reasonable number of samples (more than 10?), **it is FAR BETTER** to let `curve_fit` determine the variance for you (by leaving `absolute_sigma=False`) than manually feeding it an error the you estimate in some other way, because this  possibly  incorrect information you give it could cause it to determine an incorrect value for the uncertainty in your fit parameters.

-**Upshot:** Unless you  are really certain  about your error  estimates, **don't use** `absolute_sigma=True`.
-And if you really feel compelled to use it, please confirm that your estimated errors are also  well reflected by the statistics  of the samples in your dataset.
+**Upshot:** Unless you  are really 10000% certain  about your error estimates, and maybe if you have a very small sample set of data (10 points?), **DO NOT USE** `absolute_sigma=True`.
+And if you really feel compelled to use it, please double-check that your estimated errors are also  well reflected by the statistics  of the samples in your dataset.